WorldCereal/worldcereal-documentation/rdm/refdata.md

 ### Dataset naming convention

 <div style="text-align: justify">
+We use the geoparquet format to store harmonized reference datasets.

 A reference dataset name is typically compiled of 5 elements:<br>

 - **Year**: Primary year of the dataset (Example: 2020)<br><br>